Jingqing3948/Data-Structure-in-BUPT/README.md

 5. Hash Table
 6. Graph
 7. KMP

-those topics are very typical in learning Data Structures.
+Those topics are very typical in learning Data Structures.
 I hope you can learn a lot from it and if any mistakes are found, please let me know and I'll correct them as fast as possible.
 P.S:
 1. In the cpp file, my annotation are all Chinese.
 2. If there are any infringement content, please contact me and I'll adjust or delete them.